 The Baillet Latour Antarctica Fellowship is open to applicants from any country in the world.
 Applicants must be either doctoral researchers or post-doctoral researchers who have completed their PhD within the last 10 years.
 The successful applicant will continue to work at their current research organisation and conduct original research based on field campaigns operating from the Princess Elisabeth Antarctica station (located in Dronning Maud Land in East Antarctica at 71.57°S 23.20°E).

-The call for proposals for the 2016 - 2018 Baillet Latour Antarctica Fellowship has now closed.
+The call for proposals for the 2016 - 2018 Baillet Latour Antarctica Fellowship is closed.
+Please keep an eye on this webpage in 2018 to find out when the call for 2018 - 2020 applications open.

 Looking for advice on how to write a proposal?
 Watch the recording of the SCAR-COMNAP-APECS Fellowships writing webinar available from the SCAR Fellowships Mentoring page to learn directly from a highly qualified and experienced panel.